microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_security_baseline/_index.md

 ## Azure Security Basline on Azure Arc connected machines

-- Now you can assign Azure security baseline policies to your Arc connected machines.
+- Now you can assign Azure security baseline policies to your Arc-connected machines.
 Note that there are different policies for Windows and Linux machines.

   To start the deployment on your Arc connected Windows machines, use the below command: